emmanuelramasso/MIXMOD_SEQUENTIAL/README.md

 Have a look in repository `tests`:
 - `main_test_simulated_data_withCriteres_v2.m` allows to focus on Section 1 of the tests.
 - `test_selection_models_GMMSEQ_via_histTau.m` allows to focus on Section 2 of the tests.
 Note that here you need your own features.
-You can reproduce results of [1] for measurements "B" only as said above.
+You can reproduce results of -@gmmseq_acoustic_emission_2021 for measurements "B" only as said above.

-A .mat is available at the [following link](https://tobedone.html) in folder that represents a set of features obtained from "mesurementSeries_B" (see [2]).
-Features have been obtained by a method described in [1], in Section "Signal Processing".
+The set of .mat files available at the [repository link](https://tobedone.html) represent a set of features obtained from raw series of measurements in ORION-AE -@orion_ae_datasets.
+Features have been obtained by a method described in -@gmmseq_acoustic_emission_2021, in Section "Signal Processing" relying on -@detection_ae_signals_noise.
 This matrix allows to reproduce some of the figures of the paper.

 ## Cite

-If you make use of this code in your work, please cite our paper:
+If you make use of this code in your work, please refer to:

 ```
 @misc{gmmseq_acoustic_emission_2021,